 7. Anxiety and tension (Psychological)

 Main women report anxiety as one of the main 34 symptoms of menopause that they experience.
 Some describe it as having a constant feeling of overwhelm, tension and nervousness.
 Perhaps your anxiety is linked to the worry about another symptom striking, such as hot flushes or brain fog.
 The good news is therapy, exercise and mindfulness can help.
+Your doctor will also be able to provide further advice if you’re still struggling.
 Read our guide on how meditation can ease anxiety or how exercise helped Emily’s anxious thoughts.
 Learn more about anxiety in our symptoms library.

 8. Panic attacks (Psychological)